akshithg05/notes/NodeJS/Season 3.md

 We can create webhooks in Razorpay, basically razorpay will call a particular API on actions we specify.
 We can specify razorpay to call our api when there is a payment failure or payment success.

+## Websockets and socket.io  28/11/2025

+This is coding + theory session together blended

+Three major things about socket.io -
+1. Low Latency - Fast, quick messages
+2. Bi-directional - Live connection, server and client can keep sending data in both directions until connection is kept alive.
+3. Event based - Everything in socket programming and web sockets are event based.

+For this we need an external library called - socket.io We need to configure server API and client API

+Generally better to finish server API, then move to client API.

+Server API is the API we will usually find in the backend and client API is what will find in the front-end or UI.